 21. Support Team

 The software is constantly being tweaked, upgraded, and improved based on customer feedback.
-If you’ve got problems, they can help!
+If you’ve got problems, we can help!

 Upcoming Features for Atticus